nventive/BiometryService/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-This library offer a simple contract to use the biometry across Android, IOS and UWP.
+This library offers a simple contract to use the biometry across Android, IOS and UWP.

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)